farukonder/thats-enough-cloud-for-today/_posts/2023-12-03-streaming-with-great-care.md

 Therefore, I instructed my team not to utilize batch processing for this scenario.
 As my decisions serve as the standard for all platform/product choices, I prefer solutions that do not involve intricate elements requiring specific handling in unique situations.

-From platform engineering perspective, a solution should be applied generally without considering special tunings for exceptional cases.
+**From a platform architecture and engineering perspective, an ideal solution is one that can be universally applied without the need for special tunings or adjustments for exceptional cases.
+A robust and scalable architecture should be designed to handle a wide range of scenarios and data volumes without relying on bespoke configurations or optimizations for specific instances.
+This approach promotes consistency, ease of maintenance, and a streamlined implementation process across the entire platform.
+It ensures that the solution is resilient, performs well under various conditions, and can be efficiently managed without the burden of excessive customization for unique circumstances.**

 A more general and hassle-free version solution for this case is streaming the source and iterating over this stream.